 The ESRI enjoys full academic independence and is answerable ultimately to its subscribing members.
-The Council is the effective board of directors of the Institute.
+The Council is effectively the Board of Directors of the Institute.
 Council meetings are attended by the Company Secretary and two representatives of the Management Committee in a non-voting capacity.
 Apart from the Director of the Institute, who is an ex-officio member, ESRI Council members are not remunerated.

-The regular day-to-day management, control and direction of the ESRI are the responsibility of the Director and the senior management team.
-The Director and the senior management team must follow the broad strategic direction set by the Council and must ensure that all Council members have a clear understanding of the key activities and decisions related to the entity, and of any significant risks that may arise.
+The regular day-to-day management, control and direction of the ESRI is the responsibility of the Director and the Senior Management Team.
+The Director and the Senior Management Team must follow the broad strategic direction set by the Council and must ensure that all council members have a clear understanding of the key activities and decisions related to the entity, and of any significant risks that may arise.
 The Director acts as a direct liaison between the Council and management of the ESRI.